What is a Security Operations Center?

-A security operations center, or SOC, is the collective term for the people, processes and technologies responsible for monitoring, analyzing and maintaining an organization’s information security.
+A security operations center (SOC) includes the people, processes and technologies responsible for monitoring, analyzing and maintaining an organization’s information security.

 Most security operations centers follow a “hub and spoke” structure, allowing the organization to create a centralized data repository that is then used to meet a variety of business needs.
 SOC activities and responsibilities include: